TomekLeszczynski/Shadow-Boxing-App/README.md

   </router-link>
 ```

-Users Accessibility Categories:
+Created Users accessibility categories:

-- **Full Access:** For registered users, the ability to get and post weight measurements and training results, make purchases, save favorite blogs, posts, or create content.
+- **Full Access:** For registered users, the ability to get and post weight measurements and training results, _make purchases, save favorite blogs, posts, or create content_(_to be implemented in further stages of project development_).
-- **Limited Access:** For users without registration, no access to shadow boxing features, weight monitor, purchasing (only browsing), saving favorite blogs (only browsing), posts, or creating content.
+- **Limited Access:** For users without registration, no access to shadow boxing features, weight monitor, _purchasing (only browsing), saving favorite blogs (only browsing), posts, or creating content_(_to be implemented in further stages of project development_).
 - **Try As Guest:** A temporary "Try As Guest" access option has been created to allow interested users to shorten the authentication path and provide access to all functionalities - weight measurements, shadow boxing sessions, etc. The data won't be be stored in the database but only in local memory.

 <!-- ADD MORE!!1 -->